ODIN Voice Web SDK

 Handling Events

-The ODIN server will automatically notify you about relevant updates, and the ODIN web SDK uses the JavaScript
+The ODIN server will automatically notify you about relevant updates, and the ODIN web SDK offers two ways to react to events that are dispatched.
+A list of all Events and how to use them can be found here.

 Events are available in the following scopes: